mls-m5/neo-font-editor/README.md

 ## Example remap file

-To find what character is what look inside the dumped text file
+To find what character is look inside the dumped text file

 ```python